bradymholt/geekytidbits.com/_posts/2015/2015-09-28-complexity-creep.md

 * Trying to be "clever"
 * Misunderstanding of the fundamental problem you are trying to solve - If you don't fully understand the problem you are trying to solve or the algorithm you are implementing, you might write out code that resembles your mixed-up understanding of the problem.
 * Laziness - Many times I think it is harder to design a simple solution than a complex one.
 It's a paradox to be sure.
+* Unawareness - When you are not aware of how your problem may have already been solved by someone else or that a tool exists that could be the perfect tool for you job, you may end up adding complexity to your application when it is not necessary to do so.

     >"Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.” - Steve Jobs